 Adam MacDonald is a Radiation Therapist at the Nova Scotia Cancer Centre in Halifax, Nova Scotia.
 After graduating from the University of New Brunswick in 2007 with a Bachelor in Health Sciences he began working as a radiation therapist at the Department of Radiation Oncology in Saint John, New Brunswick.
 Adam is an active volunteer in his profession at both the national and provincial levels with an emphasis on professional advocacy and MRT education.
 Currently in the process of completing his MRT(MR) designation, Adam has focused his career as an MRT on clinical expertise in radiation oncology related to brachytherapy and simulation.
 With several years volunteering experience in education, competency profile development and credentialing, Adam hopes to assist with the CAMRT-Atl Advisory Council in elevating access to professional resources, education, and advocacy here in the Maritime provinces.

-Role: Radiation Therapist, Cape Breton Cancer Center
+Role: Radiation Therapist, Dr. H. Bliss Murphy Cancer Centre

 Kelsey Phelan BSc, BScR, RTR, RTMR